LoLab-MSM/Gleipnir/README.md

 # Citing

-If you use the Gleipnir software in your research, please cite it:
+If you use the Gleipnir software in your research, please cite it.
+You can export the  Gleipnir citation in your preferred format from its [Zenodo DOI](http://doi.org/10.5281/zenodo.3036345) entry.

-Blake A. Wilson and Carlos F. Lopez.
-(2019, May 20).
-LoLab-VU/Gleipnir: v0.18.0 (Version v0.18.0).
-Zenodo. http://doi.org/10.5281/zenodo.3036346

-You can export other Gleipnir citation formats from its [Zenodo DOI](http://doi.org/10.5281/zenodo.3036345).